henrik/old-henrik.nyh.se/_posts/2011-07-16_02-05-usability-trumps-security.markdown

 ![Failed login stating "This ID is not yet taken."](http://dl.dropbox.com/u/546793/blog/2011-07-16-usability-trumps-security/yahoo-wrongname.png)

-Though it may be [security by obscurity](http://en.wikipedia.org/wiki/Security_through_obscurity), I'm not saying it's objectively wrong to be vague about what credential is incorrect.
+I'm not saying it's objectively wrong to be vague about what credential is incorrect.
 But it is often user-unfriendly, and my opinion is that this is a case where usability trumps security.